Compliance with the rules and regulatory requirements of information security

 In alignment with the Group Risk Management Policy, the globally binding Information Security Management Policy (ISM Policy) of Munich Re Group sets out minimum requirements, objectives, responsibilities, processes and reporting procedures for Information Security Management.

 Munich Re Group has to manage an ever-increasing amount of information and data, both internal and external from clients or other stakeholders.
 In addition, Munich Re has to provide reliable and consistent information to customers, investors and regulators.
 On the other hand, the number of threat actors trying to exploit vulnerabilities in the processes and IT security of companies is rising and leads to a continuous increase of the company’s risk exposure.

-Therefore, the implementation of resilient and secure processes, the usage of modern information technology is key to achieving our business goals as a leading financial services company.
-This requires the adoption of advanced platforms that will allow a secure and flexible processing of data, sharing of information, empowering collaborative interactions, and innovation.
+Therefore, the implementation of resilient and secure processes, the usage of modern information technology and the staffing of highly qualified information security experts is key to achieving the business goals as a leading financial services company.
+It requires the adoption of advanced platforms that will allow secure and flexible processing of data and sharing of information, empowering collaborative interactions and innovation.

 It should be expected that the lifecycle of technology platforms is becoming shorter, while the amount of data that is processed, the performance of the Information Technology (IT) systems that are required, and the value of the produced information, are significantly increasing.
 Munich Re needs to be prepared for this in order to successfully compete in an environment where entry barriers to markets are changing and competition will be more diverse.

 The policies help to ensure that Information Security fulfills contractual obligations to clients as well as reporting requirements in a constantly changing environment and in times of crises.